 The Fayetteville Regional Office provides professionally-trained clinical counseling services to individuals, couples, and families.
-Services can be paid for with private insurance, Medicaid or through a sliding fee scale based on income and family size.
+Services can be paid for with private insurance, based on our standard fees, or through a sliding fee scale based on income and family size.
 For more information about these services, please visit our main Counseling Page.

 Visit the Immigration page for more information about what services we provide.

-Services in Support of the Family provide assistance for poor, isolated and vulnerable families in Eastern North Carolina.
+Services in Support of the Family provide assistance for poor, isolated and vulnerable families in our community.
 Families receive a comprehensive assessment of needs, which results in either initial problem-solving for many issues, or a supported referral to connect with other services within the community.
-Additionally, clinical counseling services are available to resolve challenging family situations.
-Services are provided in English and Spanish.

 The goals of Services in Support of the Family include: